 Section 5.
 The initial bill of any water charges or assessments is a demand for payment.
 In the event of non-payment of any water charges or assessments owing by said member, within thirty (30) days after initial billing by mail, properly addressed to such delinquent member, the Board of Directors shall terminate the supply of water to the delinquent membership.
 The Board of Directors shall make every attempt to collect the outstanding debt by any means authorized under the laws of New Mexico.
 The process of collecting outstanding debts shall be in a policy approved by the Board of Directors.
 In the event the outstanding debt remains unpaid by the member and after all other means of collection are exhausted, the Board of Directors shall have the authority to buy the membership at a price determined by the Board of Directors to be the fair value of the membership.
 The proceeds from either a sale of the membership or the purchase thereof shall be first applied to the payment of any indebtedness due to the Association by the delinquent member.
 Any proceeds from the sale of the membership over and above the amount due the Association shall be paid to the delinquent member.

 Section 6.
-The Association shall cancel the delivery of water immediately upon the discovery that the Association’s water system is to any other water source.
+The Association shall cancel the delivery of water immediately upon the discovery that the Association’s water system is cross-connected to any other water source.
 The Association has the right to immediately terminate the delivery of water to any member in any situation or condition which violates any water safety codes, rules or regulations enacted by any governmental agency, bureau, or institution Members are required to safeguard the integrity and quality of the ground water aquifer or surface water that supplies the Association’s water source.
 The Member is held responsible to use the supplied domestic water in a prudent manner.
-Unnecessary usage or wasting of water during irrigation or other outdoor usage shall not be permitted.
+Unnecessary usage or wasting of water shall not be permitted.
 Members shall be warned in writing of such abuse.
 Second or subsequent offenses shall result in a fine levied against the Member in such an amount as shall be determined by the Board of Directors.
 Continuing abuses may result in termination of Membership.

 Section 7.
 Distribution of Available Water